sandeeep-s/books/ddia/part-ii/ddia-09-consistency-and-consensus.md

 # 9. Consistency and Consensus
-The best way of building fault tolerant systems is to find some general purpose abstractions with useful guarantees, implement them once, and then let applications rely on those guarantees.
-We need to seek abstractions that can allow applications to ignore some of the problems with distributed systems.
+**Best way of building fault-tolerant systems**
+- Find some general-purpose abstractions with useful guarantees
+- Implement them once, and
+- Then let applications rely on those guarantees.

+We need to **seek abstractions that** can **allow applications to ignore** some of the **problems with distributed systems**.

-One of the most important abstractions for distributed systems is *consensus*: that is getting all of the nodes to agree on something.
-Reliably reaching consensus in spite of network faults and process failures is asurprisingly tricky problem.
+One of the most important abstractions for distributed systems is **consensus**: that is **getting all the nodes to agree on something**.
+Reliably reaching consensus in spite of network faults and process failures is a surprisingly tricky problem.

 We need to explore the range of guarantees and abstractions that can be provided in a distributed system.
-We need to understand the scope of what can and cannot be done: insome sitiations it is possible for a system to tolerate faults and continue working;in other situations that is not possible.
+We need to understand the scope of what can and cannot be done:
+In some situations it is possible for a system to tolerate faults and continue working; in other situations that is not possible.

 ## Consistency Guarantees
-Most replicated database provide at least *eventual consistency*:
+Most **replicated databases** provide at least ***eventual consistency***:
 - If we write to a database and wait for some unspecified length of time, then eventually all read requests will retrun the same value
 - This is a very weak guarantee--it doesn't say anything about when the replicas will *converge*: e.g if we write a value and immediately read the value, there is no guarantee that we will see the value we just wrote, as the read may be routed to a different replica.
-- Eventual consistency is hard for application developers because it is so different from the behavior of variables in a normal single-threaded program.
+- **Eventual consistency** is **hard for application developers** because it is **so different from** the **behavior of variables in** a normal **single-threaded program**.
 A database has much more complicated semantics.

 When working with databases that provide only weak guarantees, we need to be constantly aware of it's limitations and not accidentally assume too much
 - Bugs are often subtle and hard to find by testing, because the application may work well most of the time.
 - The edge cases of eventual consistency only become apparent when there is a fault in the system(e.g. a network interruption) or high concurrency.

-Data systems may choose to provide stronger consistency models, but they come ata cost: systems with stronger guarantees may have worse performance or be less fault-tolerant than systems with weaker guarantees.
-Stronger guarantees can be appealing because they are easier to use correctly.
+Data systems may choose to provide **stronger consistency models**, but they **come at a cost**: systems with stronger guarantees may have worse performance or be less fault-tolerant than systems with weaker guarantees.
+**Stronger guarantees** can be appealing because they **are easier to use correctly**.

-Distributed consistency is mostly about coordinating the state of replicas in face of delays and faults.
+**Distributed consistency** is mostly about **coordinating the state of replicas in the face of delays and faults**.

 ## Linearizability
 Linearizability is also known as atomic consistency, string consistency, immediate consistency, or external consistency.